MikeVH73/loxconnectpro/BUSINESS_RULES.md

 ### Available Roles
 - superAdmin: Can manage users and countries, but follows same quote request visibility rules
 - admin: Can manage users within their assigned countries
-- readOnly: Can only view content, cannot create/edit
+- Employee: Can only view content, cannot create/edit

 ### Country Assignment
 - Users must be assigned to specific countries